Best Mattress For a Lightweight Person: Reviews and Buyers Guide

 - Vaya Mattress – The responsive comfort layer on the Vaya Mattress cushions and cradles the joints.
 However, the supportive, bounce of this material keeps your body lifted and aligned.

-Best Mattresses for Petite Sleepers
+Best Mattresses for a Lightweight Person

 The mattress’s comfort layer is made from Amerisleep’s proprietary memory foam, Bio-Pur®.
-This plant-based foam partially features castor oil in the place of petroleum-based oils to produce a non-toxic and eco-friendly foam.
+This plant-based foam partially features castor oil in place of petroleum-based oils to produce a non-toxic and eco-friendly foam.

 Bio-Pur® is also superior to traditional memory foam because it is more breathable and responsive.
 A bouncy and responsive bed is especially useful for petite sleepers who won’t place much pressure on the surface.